eliasdoerig/to-otf/README.md

 ## How to use

-Open the application and select the .ttf font.
+Open the application and select font to convert.
 The application will automatically generate an OpenType version in the same folder.

 ![Image of application](/assets/app.png "application")